creme332/reddit-spam-bot-detector/README.md

-# Bot detection algorithm
+# Basic bot detection algorithm
-A basic bot that identifies Reddit bots/spam bots with % accuracy.
+An algorithm that identifies bots (mainly spam bots) with % accuracy.
 12,000 posts from 600+ Reddit accounts were used to reach this level of accuracy.

 This code was written for fun to experiment with Python.

 # How to use #

+Fill in the required details for the Reddit instance

+Call function

 ```python
 print(FinalReport('Most-Boring-Bot', k))
 # k : number of posts to be analysed.
 0 < k < 1000